infumap/infumap/docs/deployment/raspberry-pi.md

 Recovery note: for severe or unclear failures, rebuild the Pi and restore from backup.

-(optional, Ethernet-only and no audio use) Reduce hardware/software attack surface by adding the following to `/boot/firmware/config.txt`:
+(optional, Ethernet-only and no audio use) Reduce the hardware/software attack surface by adding the following to `/boot/firmware/config.txt`:

     dtoverlay=disable-bt
     dtoverlay=disable-wifi